marco262/my_wiki/data/onednd/class/rogue.md

 ### 6th Level: Expertise

-You gain Expertise in two of your skill proficiencies of your choice.
+You gain [[glossary:Expertise]] in two of your skill proficiencies of your choice.

 ### 7th Level: Evasion

 You can nimbly dodge out of the way of certain dangers.
 When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.
-You can't use this feature if you have the Incapacitated condition.
+You can't use this feature if you have the [[glossary:Incapacitated]] condition.

 ### 7th Level: Reliable Talent